 In addition to this, it provides the ability to store current knowledge by way of associative memories.
 In turn, this provides a means for backpropagation over time using weights throughout all epochs.
 This provides a complete temporal pattern for deciding connection weights.

 The memory in the hidden layer may be modeled as a state space.
 The neurons make up the state, charged by the time delay propagation of the output neurons.
+A time delay induced network can be seen in Figure 5.
+The activation function a(t) is computed using the weight matrix w, input signal p(t), and scaling coefficients I and i.
+The input signal, shifted by coefficient i, is multiplexed with the current knowledge shifted by coefficient I.

 Effects of the environment are applied to the model through the input sources (signals).
 Order is determined by the number of time-delay units.

 Training may be completed using supervised or reinforcement learning.
 With supervised learning, with the teacher signal being fed into the input signal used in activation of the hidden neurons.
 Reinforcement learning, on the other hand provides a fitness function instead of a teacher signal.

-Figure 5.
+Fig. 5.
 Recurrent Neural Network with Time Delay

 Echo State Network

-The case for recurrent neural networks to perform adaptive control can be seen as a natural fit, given the preceding arguments.
-The question then lies in which implementation to choose, as there are various recurrent models.
-The Hopfield network, which uses stationary inputs and hebbian learning.
-Although the symmetric connections simplify the design, the complexity as compared to a multilayer perceptron is of a high order.
-There is the
+The case for recurrent neural networks in performing adaptive control can be seen as a natural fit, given the preceding arguments.
+The question then lies in which implementation to choose, as there are various recurrent models available.
+There’s the Hopfield network, which uses stationary inputs and Hebbian learning for training.[24]
+Although the symmetric connections simplify the design, the complexity is quite large as compared to our current multilayer perceptron.

+There is the Elman network, which has a three layer design and weighted context units in the middle layer to provide better signal adjustment.
+However, the context units may lead to bloat in the nonlinear state space.

+After much investigation, the choice became clear to us.
+We adopted to move forward with the Echo State Network (ESN) for the purposes of our research and development.
+The ESN, developed by Herbert Jaeger at Jacobs University in 2004, provided a novel reservoir based approach combined with supervised learning.
+The offered an interesting take on neural computing which we haven’t seen before.
+Very practical and computationally inexpensive by design, ESNs provides a means to generate signals based on current knowledge throughout the model’s history.
+Utilizing a leak rate for this current knowledge in the hidden layer.
+This behavior in the hidden layer is the reason it has been coined reservoir computing.
+At the heart of its simplistic design is the sparse connectivity between its neurons.
+This allows for a leaner model and less complex computations in generating the output signal.
+These design choices provide an overall architecture that is simpler and easier to implement than the aforementioned models.[23]

-The echo state network (ESN) utilizes a reservoir based approach for performing nonlinear learning.
-Like the feed-forward model, it includes an input layer, hidden layers, and an output layer.
-However, the hidden layer is nonlinear and sparsely connected.
-This allows it to solve problems for dynamical systems.
-This also allows for the simplification of the model as there are significantly lower number of connections between neurons.
-The ESN activates neurons using a hyperbolic tangent function as given below [21]:
+The hidden layer was deemed a reservoir due to the behavior of the current knowledge leaking over time.
+As with the other recurrent models, the output neurons are driven back into the model.
+The ESN activates its neurons using a hyperbolic tangent function given below [21]:

 (10)